Home » Water Quality » Tap Water » Can You Drink Chicago Tap Water in 2023?

 Chicago Water Quality Report: What’s in the Water?

-Chicago’s water quality report indicates the presence of several substances such as lead, barium, copper, nitrates, coliform bacteria, and more, in the tap water.
-However, all substances were found to be within the allowable limit, although in the case of lead, you may want to read the fine print.
+Chicago’s annual water quality report indicates the presence of several substances, such as lead, barium, copper, nitrates, coliform bacteria, and more, in the tap water.
+All substances are within the allowable limit set by the EPA, but the high lead levels are still concerning.

 A Table of Contaminants in Chicago’s Tap Water in 2023